-We have audited the City of Swartz Creek, Michigan's (the "City") compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the City's major federal program for the year ended June 30, 2022.
-The City's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited City of Swartz Creek, Michigan's (the "City") compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended June 30, 2023.
+The City's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the City complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the major federal program for the year ended June 30, 2022.
+In our opinion, the City complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of the major federal programs for the year ended June 30, 2023.